atthacks/RunAsUser/README.md

 # RunAsUser

 **Advisory**
 All the binaries/scripts/code of RunAsUser should be used for authorized penetration testing and/or educational purposes only.
 Any misuse of this software will not be the responsibility of the author or of any other collaborator.
-Use it at your own networks and/or with the network owner's permission.
+Use it on your own networks and/or with the network owner's permission.
 * * *

 **Binary already compiled in Releases if you want to use that.**